core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

                |   ^   \       ___       /   |   ^
          Read/ |   |    '-->  |   |  <--'    |   | Read/
         Update |   |  Delete  |___|  Delete  |   | Update
-         Topic  '-'   Topic          Topic    '-'  topic-data
+         Topic  '-'   Topic          Topic    '-'  Topic
                              DELETED
 ~~~~
 {: #fig-life title='Lifecycle of a Topic' artwork-align="center"}

 After a publisher publishes to the topic-data resource for the first time, the topic is placed into the FULLY CREATED state.
 In this state, a client can read data by means of a GET request without observe.
 A publisher can publish to the topic-data resource and a subscriber can observe the topic-data resource.

 When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
 In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.
+Both the topic resource and the topic-data resource are deleted.

-When a client deletes a topic-data resource, the associated topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication.
+When a client deletes a topic-data resource, the associated topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication. the "topic-data" property in the topic configuration remains unchanged but no subscription to topic-data nor reading of data is allowed.

 ## Topic-Data Interactions {#topic-data-interactions}